 The project will provide in-person training, mentoring, technical assistance, special projects, and advocacy through access to a community traffic safety specialist.
 The project will provide deployment and monitoring of mini-grant program(s).
 This project will offer local traffic safety advocates access to additional technical assistance via weekday 1-800 telephone line, and newsletters.
-This project will provide for scholarships to the annual transportation safety conference.
 This project will also assist communities in involvement projects to promote volunteerism.